 Building an Ontario Health Team for East Toronto

-As a member of The East Toronto Health Partners (ETHP), we are pleased to mark the next step in our journey to become an Ontario Health Team (OHT).
-On May 15, 2019, ETHP submitted a Self-Assessment for consideration to the Ontario Government to deliver integrated health care services to everyone living in our community, and any Ontarian who wishes to receive care in East Toronto.
+As a member of East Toronto Health Partners (ETHP), Michael Garron Hospital (MGH) is pleased to be part of one of the first 24 Ontario Health Teams (OHT) announced by the Ministry of Health in December 2019.
+The announcement came after ETHP participated in an extensive application process with the Ontario government to deliver integrated health care services to everyone living in our community, and any Ontarian who wishes to receive care in East Toronto.

-Together, the ETHP provide a comprehensive basket of health and social services, tailored to meet changing local needs.
+Together, ETHP provides a comprehensive basket of health and social services, tailored to meet changing local needs.
 We provide primary to acute care, food security to supportive housing, home-based healthcare and community support services, birth to end-of-life care, and settlement to employment.
-Our partnership is built on a legacy of trust in East Toronto, with a multi-decade track record of delivering ‘made in East Toronto’ solutions together with our partners for more than 20 years.
+Our partnership is built on a legacy of trust in East Toronto, with a multi-decade track record of delivering "made in East Toronto" solutions together with our partners for more than 20 years.

 Together, we are: